 - 1. Home Occupations in accordance with Section 4.04 - 2.
 Bed and breakfast establishments, as a principal or accessory use. - 3.
 Commercial grain storage and drying. - 4.
 Residential kennels, commercial kennels, veterinary clinics and non-profit animal shelters. - 5.
-Keeping, boarding, breeding, feeding, sheltering or training of horses where there is a density of more than one (1) horse per two and one-half (2 1⁄2) acres. - 6.
+Keeping, boarding, breeding, feeding, sheltering or training of horses where there is a density of more than one (1) horse per two and one-half (2 1⁄2) acres or more than two (2) miniature horses per two and one-half (2 1⁄2) acres. - 6.
 Horse barns as a principal or accessory use, provided that the barn is not intended for use in a commercial equine operation, and contains no residential living quarters and/or sanitary facilities. - 7.
 Temporary equipment placement and operations. - 8.
 Asphalt processing operations, storage and staging in accordance with Section 7.2. - 9.
 Extraction of minerals, sand, gravel, rock, or any material from the earth. - 10.
 Personal use airstrips that are exempted from direct, individual regulation by the Federal Aviation Administration regulations and standards. - 11.
 Rural Retail Tourism businesses meeting the standards established within Section 7.25. - 12.
 Light construction equipment storage areas associated with a legal home occupation.